KumoCorp/kumomta/docs/tutorial/system_preparation.md

 ## Doing the basics

-Reguardless of what system you deploy, there are things you need to do to prepare the OS before installing the MTA.
+Regardless of what system you deploy, there are things you need to do to prepare the OS before installing the MTA.

 * Update to the latest patches
 * Install basic testing and support tools
 * Turn off services that are wasteful or can interfere
 * Tune the use of memory and file access for best performance
-* Automate updates and startup for resilliency
+* Automate updates and startup for resiliency

 ### Rocky Linux Example